New Mexico Court Records

 How Do I Find Out If My Bankruptcy Case Is Closed in New Mexico?

 Bankruptcy cases usually do not take too long to get resolved.
 To know if a bankruptcy case is closed, confirm that the court has ruled on every issue arising from the case.
 After the court confirms that all payments or cancellation of debts are complete, parties will receive a court notification about the closure.
-Parties can also track the progress of the case using the electronic filing system of the court.
+Parties may also be able to track the progress of the case using the electronic filing system of the court.

 Can a Bankruptcy Case Be Expunged in New Mexico?